"That's my man": OliveTheBoy surprises rumoured bae with flashy birthday gifts

-OliveTheBoy Plants Flashy Birthday Surprise For His Rumoured Girlfriend, Video Stokes Rumours
+OliveTheBoy Plans Flashy Birthday Surprise For His Rumoured Girlfriend, Video Stokes Rumours

 - 22-year-old singer, OliveTheBoy's rumoured girlfriend got a special treat as she celebrated her birthday recently